-While snorkeling with the boys during a family vacation in Maui a few years ago, my right knee had an unfortunate encounter with a sea urchin.
-After receiving basic first aid instructions from the lifeguard and alternating vinegar compresses and dips in the hot tub I was left with nothing worse than an irritating itch for the remaining few days of our stay.
+While snorkeling with the boys during a vacation in Maui a few years ago, I felt a sting.
+Unluckily, my right knee encountered a sea urchin!
+Afterward, a lifeguard gave me basic first aid instructions.
+I spent that night applying vinegar compresses and soaking in the hot tub.
+Fortunately, all I ended up with was an irritating itch for the rest of our stay.
 I was lucky!

 Without coverage, you can get into trouble even if you don’t leave Canada.
-Medical plans vary from province to province, so don’t make the mistake of thinking all is good the next time you visit outside of British Columbia.
+The reasons for this is that medical plans vary even from province to province.
+Above all, don’t assume all is good the next time you visit outside the province.

-Another mistake I often see is people buying travel insurance even if they have it already.
-Check the details of your group benefits plan and any coverage provided through your credit cards.
-If the coverage is sufficient, you may not even need to get extra coverage.
+even if you already have good coverage.
+Specifically, check the details of your group benefits plan and any coverage provided through your credit cards.
+You may not even need extra coverage if this coverage is sufficient.

-- Will your policy cover you for the entire length of your absence from Canada or your home province?
+- Will the policy cover you for the entire absence from your home province?

-- If you decide to extend the length of your stay, can your policy be extended?
-How would this be done?
+- If you stay longer, can your policy be extended?
+If so, how would this be done?

-- Does the policy deny benefits if your medical emergency arises because of a pre-existing condition?
+- Will the policy deny benefits if a pre-existing condition causes your medical emergency?

-- What maximums, deductibles and/or co-insurance would apply in the event of a claim?
+- Do maximums, deductibles and/or co-insurance apply to your claim?

-- What documentation is needed to submit a claim?
-What are the procedures?
+- What documentation must you submit with your claim?
+Also, what are the procedures?

 - Does your policy pay for emergency return home?

-- If you are traveling with others, does each individual need a separate policy, or can one policy cover all travelers?
+- If traveling with others does each individual need a separate policy.
+Or, can one policy cover all travelers?

-- Does your policy provide for trip cancellation, baggage loss and other damages?
+- Will your policy pay for trip cancellation, baggage loss, and other damages?

-- If you have out-of-country coverage through your group plan, are there any restrictions?
+- Does your group plan cover out of country travel?
+If so, are there any restrictions?
 Does it cover you for business travel only?

-As in all financial matters, don’t do this alone.
-Feel free to reach out to us by clicking below and requesting a quote for your next vacation or business trip outside the province.
+Don’t do this alone.
+Please click below and request a quote for your next vacation or business trip outside the province.